 Students who wish to have particular fees waived must submit a fee waiver application to the office of Superintendent of Schools prior to the beginning of the activity.
 If the waiver is not applied for prior to the beginning of the activity, the waiver will be denied.
-An exception to the above is that applications for free and reduced lunches will be considered as applications are submitted.

-Fees Charged Within the District:
+Fees Charaed Within the District:

-- Prior to the commencement of the school year, the school district publishes a listing of personal and consumable supplies that elementary students in each grade need to provide for his/her use. - Students in junior high and high school must provide their own personal and consumable supplies including but not limited to paper, pens, erasers, computer discs, CD-Rs, CD-RWs and the like. - Activity Ticket (elementary) \$8.00 Covers admission to all extracurricular events - Student participation fee (jr. hi. / sr. hi.) \$ 10.00 Required of all students who participate in athletics and/or other extracurricular activities - Industrial Technology Classes students must provide their own materials and supplies - · Family and Consumer Science Classes students must provide their own materials and supplies
+- Prior to the commencement of the school year, the school district publishes a listing of personal and consumable supplies that elementary students in each grade need to provide for his/her use. - Students in junior high and high school must provide their own personal and consumable supplies including but not limited to paper, pens, erasers, computer discs, CD-Rs, CD-RWs and the like.

+\$8.00 Activity Ticket (elementary) Covers admission to all extracurricular events

+Student participation fee (jr. hi. / sr. hi.) \$10.00 Required of all students who participate in athletics and/or other extracurricular activities

-• Band students must provide their own instruments and marching band shoes • Football students must provide their own football shoes, undergarments, and mouth guards • Track, Volleyball, Wrestling and Basketball students must provide their own shoes, undergarments and practice clothing • Summer Drivers Education students must pay the summer school tuition set annually by the district • Dual Credit Courses students must pay the tuition fees set by the post-secondary institution
+Industrial Technology Classes students must provide their own materials and supplies marching band shoes students must provide their own football shoes, Football undergarments, and mouth guards

+Family and Consumer Science Classes students must provide their own materials and supplies students must provide their own shoes, undergarments and practice clothing

+Band students must provide their own instruments and

+Track, Volleyball, Wrestling and Baskethall

+Dual Credit Courses students must pay the tuition fees set by the post-secondary institution